avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 this document.

-Many of the examples in this booklet are inspired by examples in the excellent Open University book, "Medical Statistics", available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.
+Many of the examples in this booklet are inspired by examples in the excellent Open University book, "Medical Statistics" (product code M249/01), available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

 Contact
 -------